Skip to Content

 Common uses of sidewalk chalk

 However, it can also be sold as a parent-child activity.
-Kids and parents can use sidewalk chalk to draw together and then wipe off the drawings when they’re done.
+Kids and parents can use sidewalk chalk to draw together and wipe off the drawings when they’re done.

 See Related: Best Erosion Control Products